TrashPandaCode/reports/web-final/chapters/design.typ

   === Subsystem Decomposition
   The app is organized into:

   *Editor -* The main workspace of the app, where the primary canvas (React Flow) allows interaction with nodes.
-Users can create, move, connect, and modify nodes, ensuring a seamless and intuitive experience for building workflows or logic structures.
+Users can create, move, connect, and modify nodes, ensuring a seamless and intuitive experience for building workflows or logic structures (see DDFR11).

   *UI Layer -* Includes all user interface elements such as toolbars, modals, and input fields.
 These components are implemented using Radix UI, ensuring a consistent, accessible, and responsive user experience.
-The UI layer plays a crucial role in guiding users through the app's functionalities.
+The UI layer plays a crucial role in guiding users through the app's functionalities (see DDFR14).

   *State Management -* Managed using the Zustand store, which efficiently handles global and local states within the application.
-This enables reactive updates and high-performance processing of user interactions and application state changes.
+This enables reactive updates and high-performance processing of user interactions and application state changes (see DDFR10).

   *Node System -* Defines the logic and structure of nodes within the editor.
-It establishes various node types, their behaviors, and evaluation mechanisms, ensuring accurate input processing and data flow throughout the system.
+It establishes various node types, their behaviors, and evaluation mechanisms, ensuring accurate input processing and data flow throughout the system (see DDFR11, DDFR12, DDFR13).

   *Kaplay Integration -* Refers to the specialized integration of Kaplay for rendering and interacting with game nodes.
-This includes both visual representation and control logic behind game elements, making the editor a powerful tool for game-related applications.
+This includes both visual representation and control logic behind game elements, making the editor a powerful tool for game-related applications (see DDFR8, DDFR13).

   *Documentation & Onboarding -* A collection of embedded guides and a level-based learning system designed to introduce users to the app's features and concepts.
-The goal is to provide structured and accessible tutorials that support both new and experienced users.
+The goal is to provide structured and accessible tutorials that support both new and experienced users (see DDFR14, DDFR15).

   *Motivation:*\
   To simplify maintenance and encourage modular expansion.